-Impact upon the amenities of the residents of the proposed development - Military Aircraft cumulative effects) of pollution on health, living conditions and the natural environment, as well as the potential sensitivity of the site or the wider area to impacts that could arise from the development.
+- 206. Impact upon the amenities of the residents of the proposed development Military Aircraft - i).
+National Planning Policy - 207.
+The Framework states that planning decisions should ensure that a site is suitable for its location taking into account the likely effects (including cumulative effects) of pollution on health, living conditions and the natural environment, as well as the potential sensitivity of the site or the wider area to impacts that could arise from the development.
 It also advises that, in doing so, planning decisions should (inter alia) avoid noise giving rise to significant adverse impacts on health and the quality of life.
 In the context of achieving well designed places, the Framework confirms that planning decisions should create places with a high standard of amenity for existing and future users.